This example show you how to create a connection pool implementation using the Apache Commons DBCP library.

 try (Connection conn = dataSource.getConnection();

-PreparedStatement stmt = conn.prepareStatement("SELECT * FROM authors")) {
+PreparedStatement stmt = conn.prepareStatement("SELECT * FROM author")) {

 demo.printStatus();